8 Jul 2026, Wed

 Corvette Driver and Teen Passenger Injured After Car Slides Under Tractor-Trailer in North Carolina

-Authorities haven’t dropped the guy’s name yet, but he’s facing felony evasion charges, and his prized ride?
-Locked up as evidence.
+Authorities have not released the driver’s name, but he faces felony evasion charges, and his vehicle has been seized as evidence.
 “This isn’t something we tolerate,” Tempe police said in a video statement posted to social media.
 “We’re addressing it head-on.”

 By Eve Nowell